freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-the-box-model/the-box-model-question-b.md

 ![Alt Text](https://cdn.statically.io/gh/TheOdinProject/curriculum/f8fd38fc62578d8e8368f5303126215a492847f0/foundations/html_css/inspecting-html-and-css/imgs/03.png)

 # --question--

-## --assignment--

-Play around with Chrome Dev Tools and see if you can answer the following question.

 ## --text--

-Which feature in the Elements pane allows you to select any element on a webpage by hovering over it?
+When inspecting an element in the Chrome Dev Tools, if a style property is shown with a strikethrough, what does it indicate?

 ## --answers--

-Blue-highlighted icon
+The style property is currently disabled and not applied to the element.

 ---

-Styles tab
+The style property is overridden by a more specific CSS rule.

 ---

-Inspector tab
+The style property is deprecated and should not be used.

 ---

-HTML structure view
+The style property is experimental and may not be supported by all browsers

 ## --video-solution--

 2